- Which Kobo Model?

 - Bluetooth, using a Bluetooth chip connected to the internal serial port on the PCB

 - Using a USB-OTG connection via the Kobo’s micro USB socket

 The proven and recommended method is a wired connection.
 With the instrument hardwired and attached to the Kobo you have one, self contained and simple/reliable unit.

-The downside of Bluetooth is that the Kobo will still require modification, the Bluetooth chip requires some geeky programming to correctly ‘pair’ and both instrument and Kobo will consume more power and drain the battery faster Whilst Bluetooth is generally reliable, it is still another layer of technology that can potentially go wrong.
+The downside of Bluetooth is that the Kobo will still require modification, the Bluetooth chip requires some geeky programming to correctly ‘pair’ and both instrument and Kobo will consume more power and drain the battery faster Whilst Bluetooth is generally reliable, it is still another layer of technology that can potentially mess up your valuable flying day.